Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Orbifold Construction, Dimension and Rank Formulae

-is a Cartan subalgebra of $\g_0=(V_L^g)_1$. \end{lem} We note that if $\nu\in H_\Delta\subseteq\O(L)$ (see \autoref{sec:autlat}), then the equality in the lemma is clearly satisfied.
+is a Cartan subalgebra of $\g_0=(V_L^g)_1$. \end{lem} We note that if $\nu\in H_\Delta\subseteq\O(L)$ (see \autoref{sec:autlat}), then equality in the lemma holds.
 This is in particular true for the representatives of the conjugacy classes in \autoref{thm:latconj}.
+This follows from the corresponding statement after \autoref{rem:fixcart}.

 To formulate \autoref{prop:rankcrit} in the special case of lattice \voa{}s, recall from \autoref{sec:autlat} that

 for some vector $s_i\in(1/2)(L^{\nu^i})'\subseteq\h^{\nu^i}$ where $\widehat{(\nu^i)}$ is a standard lift of $\nu^i$.
 Consequently,